 NB: the registration fee is neither refundable nor transferable to another person.
 No certificate of attendance will be delivered upon completion of the courses.
 Instead, each attendee will receive an electronic certificate of enrolment at the end of the session.

 Access the registration form here.

 E-LEARNING AND RE-RUNS OF THE COURSES

-The links enabling attendees to watch the courses again will be made available on the e-learning environment on the same day at the end of the second live afternoon broadcast.
-Each course day, representing a block of approximately 3-4 hours, will be accessible via Vimeo in English and French.
+The links enabling attendees to watch the courses again will be made available on the e-learning environment at the end of each course day.
+This means that each course day, representing a block of approximately 3-4 hours, will be accessible via Vimeo in English and French.
 The password provided together with the link in the e-learning environment will need to be inserted to access the re-runs.

-The blocks of courses will be available on Vimeo for two weeks, after which they will be taken offline.
-Links will be removed daily from the e-learning environment at the end of each afternoon after the second live broadcast.
+The blocks of courses will be available on Vimeo for the duration of three weeks after their initial broadcast, after which they will be taken offline.

 INTERNET CONNECTION AND TEST LINK